 Okay, here's a digital question: What is dither and why do we need it?

 Dither is a noise, like pink noise.
 It's a big enough deal now where gear designers can buy someone else's dither for a lot of money.
 Dither randomly moves around the least significant bits, so instead of being just truncated, or cut off, (example: when you go from 24 to 16 bits), it provides randomness there.
 It depends on the material, and how it relates to the sampling frequencies.
 If your frequencies are submultiples of the sampling frequency, or close to that, the dither is a lot more important.
 When audio is truncated, you get distortion, which dither helps to randomize and minimize.
 One of the things about Nyquist's sampling theory is that you can reproduce audio, but it does not say reproduce without creating distortion.

-The rest of this article is only available with an archive subscription or by purchasing back issue #39.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #39.
 For an upcoming year's free subscription, and our current issue on PDF...